 Best Cruise Lines in the Caribbean

 The colorfully decorated ships in Norwegian's fleet are a treat for the kids and families that travel to the islands.
-Meanwhile, solo travelers love the discounted rates and studio cabins designed specifically with them in mind.
+Meanwhile, solo travelers appreciate the discounted rates and studio cabins designed specifically with them in mind.
 With sailings to dozens of popular isles in the Caribbean — including Aruba, Dominica and Barbados — you'll be sure to find a schedule to suit your fancy.
 And Norwegian's extensive list of excursions includes offerings like horseback riding along the beach, surfing lessons and cave exploration.

 Azamara Club Cruises caters to adult world travelers, but its Caribbean voyages attract young adults as well.
 Since Azamara's fleet only consists of two ships, its Caribbean itineraries are limited.
 But Azamara's ships do feature several dining and entertainment venues, along with pools and fitness facilities.
-Book a cruise to St. Kitts, Tortola, the Bahamas or a selection of other Caribbean locales and take advantage of Azamara's complimentary AzAmazing evenings, which offer travelers the chance to experience the local culture of their destination.
+Book a cruise to St. Kitts, Virgin Gorda, the Bahamas or a selection of other Caribbean locales and take advantage of Azamara's complimentary AzAmazing evenings, which offer travelers the chance to experience the local culture of their destination.

-MSC only offers a handful of itineraries that travel to the Caribbean (just one of its 12 ships, the MSC Divina, is sailing to the region in 2014), but they stop in popular island spots like Jamaica and St. Maarten.
-Along the way, you can admire the MSC Divina's elegant decor and take advantage of the variety of food and drink offerings at the restaurants and lounges on board.
-And with Caribbean ports of call come plenty of things to do, including swimming with dolphins, jungle river tubing and guided hikes.
+MSC doesn't offer many Carribean itineraries (just one of its 12 ships, the MSC Divina, is sailing to the region in 2015), but they stop in popular island spots like Jamaica and St. Maarten.
+Along the way, you can take advantage of the variety of food and drink offerings at the restaurants and lounges on board.
+When you get to shore, you'll have plenty to keep you busy, including swimming with dolphins, jungle river tubing and guided hikes.

 Disclaimers about ship ratings: A ship's Health Rating is based on vessel inspection scores published by the Centers for Disease Control and Prevention (CDC).
-If a ship did not receive a CDC score within 24 months prior to the calculation of its Overall Rating, its Health Rating appears as N/A; in such a case, the ship's Overall Rating is calculated using the average Health Rating of all CDC-rated ships within the cruise line.
+If a ship did not receive a CDC score within 22 months prior to the calculation of its Overall Rating, its Health Rating appears as N/A; in such a case, the ship's Overall Rating is calculated using the average Health Rating of all CDC-rated ships within the cruise line.
 All ship Traveler Ratings are based on ratings provided under license by Cruiseline.com.